 In the early ages of the internet, Google was among the first to adopt a reputation mechanism.
 Larry Page, Google's cofounder, introduced PageRank [4]: an algorithm used to rank search engine results based on relevance.
-While PageRank might no longer be Google's only reputation mechanism, it is the basis of numerous other reputation mechanism [11-14].
+While PageRank might no longer be Google's only reputation mechanism, it is the basis of numerous other reputation mechanism [32-35].

 PageRank considers the internet as a network of web pages connected through their links.
 If many pages link to another page, it has a higher reputation and therefore a higher 'rank' on the search results page.
 PageRank's algorithm employs the usage of rounds: initially, every page has the same amount of 'rank'.
-Every subsequent round, the rank flows uniformly distributed over all outgoing links to other web pages (see figure 2).
+Every subsequent round, the rank flows uniformly distributed over all outgoing links to other web pages.
 Once the network reaches a stationary state, i.e. the rank does not change anymore, extracting the amount of rank per web page is trivial.
 One may note that this algorithm shows high similarity to finding the limiting probabilities of a Markov chain.

-Let A be a matrix such that $\forall (i, j, v) \in E : A{i,j} = \frac{1}{|N_i|}$ .
+Let A be a matrix such that $\forall (i, j, v) \in E : A{i,j} = \frac{1}{|N_i|}$.
 Note that the value v is not used by PageRank as it utilizes the notion of global reputation, i.e. the reputation is equivalent from all perspectives.
-Let R the reputation value of web page i, such that:
+Let R be a function of web page p, such that:

-$$R_i = c \sum{v \in B_i} \frac{R_i}{|N_i|}$$
+$$R(p) = c \sum{v \in B_p} \frac{R(v)}{|N_v|}$$